xenon-middleware/xenon/README.md

 The Latest Version
 ------------------

-Details of the latest version can be found on the Octopus project web site at
+Details of the latest version can be found on the octopus project web site at
 <https://github.com/NLeSC/octopus>.

 Documentation
 -------------

-For an overview of Octopus please consult the users guide in the docs directory "docs/usersguide.pdf".
+For an overview of octopus please consult the users guide in the docs directory "docs/usersguide.pdf".

-See the file "INSTALL.txt" for a description of how to install Octopus.
+See the file "INSTALL.txt" for a description of how to install octopus.

-The javadoc of Octopus library is available in "javadoc/index.html".
+The javadoc of octopus library is available in "javadoc/index.html".

-The source of Octopus can be found in "src/".
+The source of octopus can be found in "src/".
 Example applications can be found in "examples/src/".